Skip to content

 31. Spaniards and Germans benefit from security awareness training on passwords the most

-It was found that the majority of people from Spain and Germany benefitted from the security awareness training programs on password best practices in 2021.
-But only 32% of people in the United Kingdom were trained in password protection’s best practices.
+It was found that in 2021, the majority of people from Spain and Germany benefitted from security awareness training programs on password best practices.
+However, only 32% of people in the United Kingdom were trained in password protection best practices.

 Source: Statista